rkendel1/SaaSinaSnap/AI_RULES.md

-# AI Rules for PayLift Application Development
+# AI Rules for SaaSinaSnap Application Development

-This document outlines the technical stack and guidelines for developing features within the PayLift application.
+This document outlines the technical stack and guidelines for developing features within the SaaSinaSnap application.
 Adhering to these rules ensures consistency, maintainability, and leverages the strengths of our chosen technologies.

 ## Tech Stack Overview

-PayLift is built on a modern, robust, and scalable tech stack:
+SaaSinaSnap is built on a modern, robust, and scalable tech stack:

 *   **Next.js 15 (App Router):** The primary React framework for building server-rendered and client-side applications, utilizing the App Router for routing and data fetching.
 *   **TypeScript:** All new code must be written in TypeScript for type safety and improved developer experience.